Tuʻi Tonga Empire: Beginning of Tongan expansionism

-Expansion (1200–1500)
+Expansion (1200–1600)

-Under the 10th Tuʻi Tonga, Momo and his son Tuitātui (11th Tuʻi Tonga) the empire was at its height of expansion, tributes for the Tuʻi Tonga were said to be exacted from all tributary chiefdoms of the empire.
+Under the 10th Tuʻi Tonga, Momo and his son Tuʻi-tā-tui (11th Tuʻi Tonga) the empire was at its height of expansion, tributes for the Tuʻi Tonga were said to be exacted from all tributary chiefdoms of the empire.
 This tribute was known as the ʻInasi and was conducted annually at Mu'a following the harvest season when all countries that were subject to the Tuʻi Tonga must bring a gift for the gods, who was recognized as the Tuʻi Tonga.
-Captain Cook witnessed an Inasi ceremony in 1777, in which he noticed a lot of foreigners in Tonga, especially darker people from Fiji, Solomon Islands, and Vanuatu.
+Captain James Cook witnessed an Inasi ceremony in 1777.

 The finest mats of Samoa (ʻie tōga) are incorrectly translated as "Tongan mats;" the correct meaning is "treasured cloth" ("ie" = cloth, "tōga" = female goods, in opposition to "oloa" = male goods).
 Many fine mats came into the possession of the Tongan royal families through chiefly marriages with Samoan noblewomen, such as Tohuʻia, the mother of the first Tuʻi Kanokupolu, Ngata, who came from Safata, ʻUpolu, Samoa.
 These mats, including the Maneafaingaa and Tasiaeafe, are considered the crown jewels of the current Tupou line (which is derived matrilineally from Samoa).
 The success of the Empire was largely based upon the Imperial Navy.
 The most common vessels were long-distance double-canoes fitted with triangular sails.
 The largest canoes of the Tongan kalia type could carry up to 100 men.
 The most notable of these were the Tongafuesia, ʻĀkiheuho, the Lomipeau, and the Takaʻipōmana.
-It should be mentioned that the Takaʻipōmana was actually a Samoan kalia; according to Queen Sālote and the Palace Records this was the Samoan double-hulled canoe that brought Tohuʻia Limapō from Sāmoa to wed the Tuʻi Haʻatakalaua.
+It should be mentioned that the Takaʻipōmana was actually a Samoan kalia; according to Queen Sālote and the Palace Records this was the Samoan double-hulled canoe that brought Tohuʻia Limapō from Samoa to wed the Tuʻi Haʻatakalaua.
 The large navy allowed for Tonga to become wealthy with large amounts of trade and tribute flowing into the royal treasury.

+The voyaging under during the Tuʻi Tonga Empire extended as far as the Tuvaluan archipelago.
+The oral history of Nanumea describes the founding ancestor as being from Tonga.
+The oral history of Niutao recalls that in the 15th century Tongan warriors were defeated in a battle on the reef of Niutao.
+Tongan warriors also invaded Niutao later in the 15th century and again were repelled.
+A third and fourth invasion of Tongan occurred in the late 16th century, again with the Tongans being defeated.

+During the Tongan invasions of the Wallis and Futuna islands in the 15th and 16th centuries, the islands defended themselves with varying levels of resistance, but also accepted varying degrees of assimilation.
+Futuna retained more of its pre-Tongan cultural features, while Wallis (Uvea) underwent greater fundamental changes in its society, language, and culture.